vpavkin/docker-elk/README.md

 ## How can I tune Kibana configuration?

 The Kibana default configuration is stored in `kibana/config/kibana.yml`.

-## How can I tune Logstash configuration?

-The logstash configuration is stored in `logstash/config/logstash.conf`.

-The folder `logstash/config` is mapped onto the container `/etc/logstash/conf.d` so you can create more than one file in that folder if you'd like to.
-However, you must be aware that config files will be read from the directory in alphabetical order.

 ## How can I tune Elasticsearch configuration?